ThomasVitale/spring-boot-opentelemetry/metrics-otel/README.md

 # Sample with OpenTelemetry metrics

-First, ensure the observabiltiy stack is up and running.
+First, ensure the observability stack is up and running.
 From the root directory, runs the following command.

 ```shell
 docker compose up -d